The Bight Beach, Providenciales.

 The calm Bight Beach.

-The beautiful Bight Beach is found on the central north coast of Providenciales, and adjacent to the west of world-famous Grace Bay Beach.
+The beautiful Bight Beach is found on the central north coast of Providenciales, adjacent to the west of world-famous Grace Bay Beach.

-On its eastern end, the Bight Beach begins where Grace Bay Beach ends at The Bight Reef (Coral Gardens), and continues west 1.5 miles (2.3 km) to Smith's Reef in the Turtle Cove area.
+On its eastern end, the Bight Beach begins where Grace Bay Beach ends at The Bight Reef (Coral Gardens) and continues west 1.5 miles (2.3 km) to Smith’s Reef in the Turtle Cove area.

 Snorkeling